 It also prevents leaky spending.
 You could easily be losing money to forgotten direct debits and subscriptions (you could seriously still be paying for that online doodad subscription from 2010).

 Staying on top of your outgoings and incomings can get a bit tricky if you have multiple bank accounts, so it’s definitely worth using some technology to make that a bit easier.
-You might find Yolt’s Total balance feature really handy for this - it shows you your total balance across your various accounts and credit cards (minus any upcoming bills!).
+You might find Yolt’s Predicted Balance feature really handy for this - it shows you your total balance across your various accounts and credit cards (minus any upcoming bills!).

 Saving habit #2: Using a separate account for your savings

 We’ve all been there.
 You’ve been working hard to try and hold back some extra money every payday, but it just seems to vanish.
 Little by little, you find yourself dipping in here and there until suddenly all of your savings have magically disappeared.
 An easy way to tackle this is setting aside some money into an entirely separate account, making it harder to access - and spend!
 Cue: savings accounts.
 Not unlike your cute childhood piggy bank (we all had one!), making your money just that little bit less accessible can go a long way, especially in the age of contactless cards and online shopping.

 Of course, you can use a separate current account from your main spending account, but it’s worth investigating savings accounts to take advantage of any interest.
 We know that finding the right savings account can seem a bit daunting.
 From online savings accounts to high interest savings accounts, there are lots of different types.
 When picking a savings account, there are a couple of points to consider, like whether you need easy access to your money (for example, you might want to go with this option if you’re building an emergency fund) or if you’re looking for the most enticing interest rate.
 Give yourself some time to research and find the best option for you!